d12frosted/elpa-mirror/stable-melpa/elpa-mirror-readme.txt

 Usage in Emacs,
 Run `elpamr-create-mirror-for-installed'.

 CLI program tar is required.
 It's already installed on Windows10/Linux/macOS.
-On old window, the easiest way to get tar is installing Cygwin/MSYS2.

 Usage in Shell,
   Emacs --batch -l ~/.emacs.d/init.el